KittyPBoxx/GBAXG/README.md

 - PC boxes are not accessible outside the current region/game.
 - Whiteout (and teleport e.t.c) will go the the last heal point in which ever region/game you are currently in.
 - Repels effects will end when changing region/game.
-- Some items (mostly from Crystal Dust e.g rage candy bar) only work in the game they were designed for
+- Some items (mostly from Crystal Dust e.g rage candy bar) only work in the game they were designed for.
+TMs may be different in Crystal

 ---